I am a food addict.

 The urge to eat more when you are already full is stronger than the urge for a thirsty person to take a drink.
 The panic you feel if you are facing the prospect of there being no food handy for a few hours is totally irrational.
 Have you ever left the house and then gone back again to put a few biscuits in a bag to put in your pocket "just in case"?

-2 Eating real food and keeping to a balanced diet.
-Making sure you include everything your body needs - including the fats and the carbs - so you don't crave for them
+Eating real food must most certainly help, avoiding refined and processed, and keep to a balanced diet, Making sure you include everything your body needs - including fats/oils in their natural form rahter than refined, and carbs, micronutrients, protein and fibre - so you don't crave for them.
+But actually being able to keep to this is a different matter

 Do you have a great story about this?
 Share it!
 Let us know about your experiences and your thoughts on the subject of this page